How do we decide whether to take on an online harassment case on a no win no fee basis

 At this stage, we are only able to take on up to four cases of online harassment on a no win no fee basis.
 Our online harassment solicitors are driven by the passion to help you achieve freedom from online harassment and by making online harassers accountable.
-Victims of online harassment need serious help with a serious matter and financial means should not be hindrance.
+Victims of online harassment need serious help with a serious matter and financial means should not be a hindrance.

 There are an increasing amount of vulnerable victims of online harassment and yet very few online harassment solicitors who will handle the case on a no win no fee basis.
 Often, victims are left feeling isolated because the police won't help and they have financial limitations.

 Our online harassment solicitors treat all of our clients with the same dedication and passion in achieving freedom from harassment.
-All victims of online harassment need serious help with a serious matter and financial means should not be obstruction.
+All victims of online harassment need serious help with such a serious matter and financial means should not be an obstruction.

-Online harassment cases tend require substantial amount of work.
-Sometimes hundreds of hours are devoted only to studying the material, which often covers many years of harassment.
+Online harassment cases tend to require a substantial amount of work.
+Sometimes hundreds of hours are devoted only to study the material, which often covers many years of harassment.
 For this reason, we are only able to take on up to 4 cases of online harassment each year on a no win no fee basis.
 The decision which cases we should take on is always a difficult one so we have developed a criteria to help us prioritise.

 There are two main conditions that we look at before we consider whether to take on a harassment case on a no win no fee basis:

 Are we likely to get paid for our work at the end of the case